 It's been a while since a buzz started around OMB Peezy.
-Originally from Mobile, Alabama, but settled in Sacramento since he was 12, he featured since 2016 with the likes of Nef the Pharaoh or Yhung To, and he attracted the attention of a few others.
-E-40, indeed, invited him to join his Sick Wid It label.
+Originally from Mobile, Alabama, but settled in Sacramento since he was 12, he has collaborated since 2016 with the likes of Nef the Pharaoh and Yhung To, and he attracted the attention of a few others.
+E-40, for example, asked him to join his Sick Wid It label.
 And he is also part of Lyor Cohen's new stable, 300.
-It took time, though, before he recorded a proper project.
+It took time, however, before he recorded his first proper project.
 Heralded for months, Loyalty over Love was released only now.
 Prior to it, he only had side-projects: an average Humble Beginnings EP, produced by Cardo, and earlier this year, Young and Reckless, a mixtape with Sherwood Marty.
-This teamwork with the Baton Rouge rapper, though, was more than just an appetizer.
+This teamwork with the Baton Rouge rapper, though, was much more than just an appetizer.

-We were not aware that these two men knew each other, before they released the "Crash Out" single.
+We didn't know that these two men knew each other, before they released the "Crash Out" single.
 Quite probably, this connection was the consequence of a marketing strategy from 300, both of them are part of.
 Anyway, the magic works.
-On this project, both rappers talk expectedly about street violence, their hatred for their rivals, and about "bitches".
-With his ordinary voice, Sherwood Marty is a perfect counterpart to OMB Peezy, whose nasal timbre, aggressiveness and melancholic touch position as one of Boosie's many inheritors.
+On this project, both rappers talk expectedly about street violence, about their hatred for rivals, and about "bitches".
+With his ordinary voice, Sherwood Marty is a perfect counterpart to OMB Peezy, whose nasal timbre, aggressiveness and melancholic touch position as one of Lil Boosie's many inheritors.
 Both men take benefit of this complementarity when, for example, they finish each other's verse.

-This is how OMB Peezy and Sherwood Marty are closing their joint mixtape: with regrets, a bit of bitterness and pessimism, and even some ethics, to counterbalance the violence and immorality of the first tracks.
-That way, they demonstrate that Young and Reckless was well conceived, and that it is worth more than the marketing approach or transition project it originally looked like.
+This is how OMB Peezy and Sherwood Marty ended this joint project: with regrets, a bit of bitterness and pessimism, and even some ethics, to counterbalance the violence and immorality of the first tracks.
+That way, they demonstrate that Young and Reckless was well conceived, and that it is worth more than the marketing object it originally looked like.